jqk/ob-forex/README.md

 # ob-forex
-Forex trading lession &amp; practice notes
+Forex trading lession &amp; practice notes.

+Only personal use.